takari/team-book/06-incremental.md

 </dependency>
 ```

-Furhter details are coming and need to be fleshed out below.
+Further details are coming and need to be fleshed out below.

 ## Single input with single output (1-1)